-When a student is absent more than 20 days per year or the hourly equivalent and any portion of the absences is unexcused, the Attendance Officer may file a report with the county attorney of the county in which the student resides.
+When a student is absent more than 20 days per year or the hourly equivalent, the Attendance Officer may file a report with the county attorney of the county in which the student resides.
 For example, if the student accumulates 20 days of excused absences due to documented illness and is tardy one time, the Attendance Officer must file a report with the appropriate county attorney.